 “This war — it means you’re going to have to go away again, aren’t you?”
 There was a moment of silence.
 “I mean, you’re a Freedom Fighter, right?
-You came to this world originally to stop the Nazis, and you fought them for a quarter of a decade.
+You came to this world originally to stop the Nazis, and you fought them for a quarter of a century.
 Now that they’ve come back, you’re going to go away again, aren’t you?”
 By this time, Martha had pulled away and was looking straight into her husband’s blue eyes.

 Darrel couldn’t meet her gaze.
 “Martha…”